-- Repercussions and platform accountability performs the best across both the base sample and demographic oversamples, followed by platform-specific policies like improving content moderation or enforcing or creating new policies, and trailed by entirely banning hateful language, violence, and disinformation from online platforms. - Upon completing the survey, respondents were more supportive of government regulation of platforms than they were at the start of the survey.
-This is particularly the case among POC, women, and LGBTQ+ respondents.
+- Repercussions and platform accountability performs the best across both the base sample and demographic oversamples, followed by platform-specific policies like improving content moderation or enforcing or creating new policies, and trailed by entirely banning hateful language, violence, and disinformation from online platforms. - → Upon completing the survey, respondents grew more supportive of government regulation of platforms than they were at the very start of the survey.
+This is particularly the case among POC, women, and LGBTQ+ respondents. - At the start of the survey, 48 percent of respondents in the base sample said that social media companies should be regulated more than they currently are. - After answering the survey, 56 percent of respondents in the base sample said that social media companies should be more regulated, a net increase of 8 percentage points. - A similar 8 percentage point increase in support for regulation happened in the LGBTQ+ oversamples, while women had a 7 percentage point increase and POC respondents had a 10 percentage point increase in their support for government regulation of social media companies. - In short, the survey itself moved respondents to agree with increasing regulation, going from a plurality agreeing with this position to a majority agreeing with it after the survey (and this movement is consistently observed across the four samples).